 \section{The Origins simulation}

 For this work, we designed and performed a tailored simulation, dubbed Origins, representing a Milky Way-mass galaxy evolving in isolation.
 The initial condition (IC) of Origins adopts an exponential disc with a total mass of $\rm M_{\ast} = 1.2 \times 10^{10} M_{\odot}$ with a minimum gas mass resolution of $\bf \rm 1.2 \times 10^{5} M_{\odot}$.
 It contains an initial gas fraction of $f_{\rm gas} = 0.20$.
-The bulge component is represented with a Hernquist potential \citep{Hernquist1990}, while the dark matter halo is modeled using a NFW potential with $c=14$ \citep{Navarro1996, Navarro1997}.
+The bulge component is represented with a Hernquist potential \citep{Hernquist1990}, while the dark matter halo is modelled using a NFW potential with $c=14$ \citep{Navarro1996, Navarro1997}.
 The gravitational softening is 0.20 kpc for the gas and star particles, and 0.32 kpc for the dark matter ones.
 This simulation was run for about 3 Gyr with a temporal cadence of 5 Myr.
-The IC was run without allowing star formation to take place until the bar formed and stabilized.
+The IC was run without allowing star formation to take place until the bar formed and stabilised.
 This was done to avoid a significant fraction of the gas near the central region falling into the bar.
-However, as explained in the following section some gas particles in the nearby region did reach the very central region.
+However, as explained in the following section, some gas particles in the nearby region did reach the very central region.

-The simulation was performed by using an updated version of the Smoothed Particle Hydrodynamical (SPH) code {\sc P-GADGET-3}, which includes a multiphase treatment for the ISM and the SN feedback models reported by\citet{scan05, scan06}.
-The chemical model has been updated from that used in the CIELO project \citep[][]{rodriguez2022, cataldi2023, casanueva2024, gonzalez2025,tissera2025}.
+The simulation was performed by using an updated version of the Smoothed Particle Hydrodynamical (SPH) code {\sc P-GADGET-3}, which includes a multiphase treatment for the ISM and the SN feedback models reported by \citet{scan05, scan06}.
+The chemical model was updated from that used in the CIELO project \citep[][]{rodriguez2022, cataldi2023, casanueva2024, gonzalez2025,tissera2025}.
 The current version includes metal-dependent cooling rates reported by \citet[][see Sillero et al. in prep.]{wiersma2009a}.
-For optically thin gas in ionization equilibrium, these rates are calculated on an element-by-element basis and consider the effects of photoionization from a uniform, redshift-dependent ionizing background \citep{haardt2001}.
+For optically thin gas inionisation equilibrium, these rates were calculated on an element-by-element basis and consider the effects of photoionisation from a uniform, redshift-dependent ionising background \citep{haardt2001}.